 In situations where a DME facility is removed from service (potentially as a result of aggregate interference) due to aircraft reports of unavailability particularly during ILS precision approach, the DME would be Notam’d off the air.
 The loss of service of the DME as part of an ILS facility would then have a negative impact on airport capacity and the published approach procedures cannot be maintained.

 To restore the DME back to service as a published navigation aid, this would normally require a flight inspection verification of the system parameters during an airborne analysis.
 Most States have flight inspection capability that may range from a medium sized commercial turboprop aircraft to twin engine jet aircraft.
-The cost of operating a flight inspection aircraft to restore a navigation aid back to operational service can range from 3000 to 7000 Euros per hour, depending on the aircraft type and the location it must fly from to perform the inspection.Impact on military systems
+The cost of operating a flight inspection aircraft to restore a navigation aid back to operational service can range from 3000 to 7000 Euros per hour, depending on the aircraft type and the location it must fly from to perform the inspection.

+Military side

 To be completed

+Currently, the military usage of the frequency band 960-1164 MHz is based on non-interference-basis to civil aeronautical radionavigation systems.
+In particular, National frequency clearance agreements specify the sharing conditions for the use of L16 and constraints are imposed by civil aviation authorities (safety cases).
+A lot of studies and tests are required in relation to any new technology used in an aeronautical radionavigation equipment or to any additional aeronautical radionavigation system that could be introduced in this band.
+Introduction of PMSE in this band could modify the RF environment.
+Consequently, the current procedures should completely be reviewed with, at least, the risk of an important economic impact (who pays for extra cost?) .
+Moreover, in certain cases it may be impossible to implement such new tests which would be required for proving the non-interference on civil aeronautical radionavigation systems (for example, how to define accurately the extraneous environment) .

 European airline delay cost

 The cost of delay is calculated separately for strategic delays (those accounted for in advance) and tactical delays (those incurred on the day of operations and not accounted for in advance).
 The type of strategic cost focused on is adding buffer to the airline schedule.